Otherwisely/BG2-Romance-Expanded/README.md

 ## Installation
 Go [here](https://github.com/Otherwisely/BG2-Romance-Expanded/releases/) to download the most recent release.

 To install the mod, place setup-Romance_Expanded.exe and the Romance_Expanded file in your BG2EE game directory.
-Run the exe and follow the prompt to install the desired components.
+Run the exe and follow the prompts to install the desired components.

 ## Components
 ### Viconia Romance Expanded